Grass (TV series)

 Grass is a sitcom starring Simon Day which originally aired in 2003 on BBC Three.
 Day plays Billy Bleach, a Londoner and pub know-it-all who is relocated to Norfolk in rural England under a witness protection programme after he witnesses a gangland killing.
+The first episode aired on 8 September 2003.
 The series was a spin-off from The Fast Show.